grame-cncm/faust/architecture/nodejs/README.md

 ## Know Issues

-For now, even though Alsa native nodejs and addons can be generated and compiled without any issue, they crash during the constructor call with:
+For now, even though ALSA native nodejs and addons can be generated and compiled without any issue, they crash during the constructor call with:

 ```
 pcm_misc.c:380: snd_pcm_format_size: Assertion `0' failed.
 ```

-Weirdly, Alsa audio engines generated with faust2api are fine when called from a test C++ program.
+Weirdly, ALSA audio engines generated with **faust2api** are fine when called from a test C++ program.
 It seems that the problem comes from the setting of the sample format in `alsa-dsp.h`:

 ```
 // search for 32-bits or 16-bits format